MicrosoftStudentAmbassadors-Kenya/Introduction-to-Csharp-Basics/0.0---Notes/4--StringIntrpolation.md

 ```

 >please contribute by adding more relevate notes here and some example too..
 >if any problems is encountered.
-Feel free to ask Edd and Josh to help you our.Thanks
+Feel free to ask Edd and Josh to help you out.Thanks